Volatile-bearing mineral atmospheres of hot rocky exoplanets as probes of interior state and composition: Results

-\logvmf implies an accumulation of atmospheric mass, and thus, in principle, radial expansion.
-However, only the emission spectra of reduced and/or low $z$ atmospheres seem to bear out this expectation, whereas the $F_p/F_s$ of oxidised, high-$z$ atmospheres maintain a similar shape and intensity as the total mass of atmosphere increases (Fig. \ref{fig:spectra_emission}).
-This occurs because spectra of oxidised atmospheres are dominated by greenhouse gases whose opacities are so high they become saturated at identical pressures, even at low \logvmf.
+\logvmf technically implies an accumulation of atmospheric mass, and thus, in principle, radial expansion.
+However, only the emission spectra of reduced or low \metal atmospheres seem to bear out this expectation (i.e., \dIW{}$\le -3$ or \metal = 0), whereas the $F_p/F_s$ of oxidised or high-\metal atmospheres maintain a similar shape and intensity as the total mass of atmosphere increases (Fig. \ref{fig:spectra_emission}).
+This occurs because their atmospheres are dominated by greenhouse gases whose opacities are so high that they become saturated at identical pressures, even at low \logvmf.
 Specifically, even \logvmf=-1 atmospheres have their photospheres at altitudes significantly above the surface.
 Any additional mass from larger \logvmf accumulates below the photosphere, where they have effectively no spectroscopic expression.
-Due to the high compressibility of triatomic, high-MMW ideal gases (i.e., H$_2$O, CO$_2$ and SO$_2$), the contribution to planetary radii is also negligible, and thus $F_p/F_s$ remains near-constant despite increasing \logvmf.
-This is technically true for reduced atmospheres as well, but, contrary to oxidised ones, their MMW decreases with \logvmf (cf. Fig. \ref{fig:mmw_2500}) which results in extended atmospheres and hence higher baseline $F_p/F_s$.
-We find the multiple water bands close to 1 \micron to be a tell-tale sign of heavier atmospheres; they continuously strengthen as \logvmf grows (all else being equal), from near absent at low \logvmf to pronounced troughs at high \logvmf.
-Further, \logvmf has an influence on the spectral shape itself; the relative feature intensities of the major greenhouse gases (CO$_2$, SO$_2$) in the infrared in low-$z$ systems slightly decrease relative to the background, a result of increased H$_2$O and OH opacity due to the higher mixing ratio of H-bearing gases (cf. Fig. \ref{fig:outgassing}).
+Due to the high compressibility of triatomic, high-MMW ideal gases (i.e. H$_2$O, CO$_2$ and SO$_2$), the contribution to planetary radii is also negligible, and thus $F_p/F_s$ remains near-constant despite increasing \logvmf.
+The only exceptions are H$_2$-rich atmospheres due to their low-MMW (cf. Sec. \ref{results:spectra:transmission}), which arises when \fOtwo and \metal are low (\dIW{}$\le -3$ or \metal = 0); correspondingly, such atmospheres show a mild increase of the baseline $F_p/F_s$ with increasing \logvmf.
+In terms of spectroscopic changes, only the near-to-mid infrared ($\sim$ 1-3 µm) water bands continuously strengthen in depth and width as \logvmf grows, from near absent at low \logvmf to pronounced troughs at high \logvmf, a result of greater H$_2$O-abundance in high-\logvmf atmospheres (Fig. \ref{fig:outgassing}).